Xyvir/iex.run/.github/readme.md

 > is the same as:
 ``alphabet.cmd 23-30 35-50``

+## For providing magicURLs, Internal commands are supported, and exotic commands and/or parameters can be URL-encoded
+``ipconfig /all``
+encodes to:
+``curl.exe/ipconfig?/all``

+``Get-NetIPConfiguration | select "InterfaceAlias","InterfaceDescription" | out-gridview; pause``
+enocdes to:
+`` curl iex.run/%20Get-NetIPConfiguration%20%7C%20select%20%22InterfaceAlias%22%2C%22InterfaceDescription%22%20%7C%20out-gridview%3B%20pause ``

 ## 'Metaparameters' can modify the default behaviors of iex.run on an as-needed basis.
 Use '@' signs to specify metaparemeters which will not be passed to the command, but rather will toggle the default settings by the same name in the config.html.